 New prudential regime: time for investment managers to focus

-With less than a year to go before the expected implementation date for IFD/IFR on 26 June 2021, the DP is a timely reminder for investment managers to begin focusing on the new regime and its impact on their business.
+With a year to go before the expected implementation date for the new investment firms prudential regime on 1 January 2022, the DP is a timely reminder for investment managers to begin focusing on the new regime and its impact on their business.

 The DP will be of interest to all investment managers authorised under the rules implementing MiFID and governed by the FCA’s BIPRU and IFPRU rules.
 It will also be relevant to those managers classified as Collective Portfolio Management Investment Firms (CPMIs) and those classified as exempt-CAD firms.